a9s RabbitMQ for PCF

 For more information, see Installing and Configuring a9s RabbitMQ for PCF.

-The anynines team can help you get started and succeed with a9s RabbitMQ for PCF.
-Technical support, including a service-level agreement, is available with a commercial license.
+a9s RabbitMQ for PCF is an automation toolset for open source RabbitMQ.
+The entire anynines team can help your team get started and be successful.
+Technical support, including a service level agreement, is available with a commercial license.

-If your company has specific RabbitMQ administration policies or configuration best practices, the anynines team is happy to incorporate them.
+If your company has specific RabbitMQ administration policies or configuration best practises, the anynines team is happy to incorporate them, if applicable.
 Third-party RabbitMQ support organizations are also welcome to assist.

 Contributions are welcome and will be investigated by the anynines team.
 Please send any bugs, feature requests, or questions to firstname.lastname@example.org.

-Contact our sales team to learn more about commercial licenses and support.
+Contact our sales team to learn more about commercial licenses and support at data-services.anynines.com/sales.